pikatchu/closedsource/book/0980-edwin.md

-Leo then goes straight to the Bellardian section instead of going back to his room.
-He wanders into their common room, scanning the space for a familiar face.
-The air is filled with the low hum of conversations, fingers tapping against keyboards, and the occasional burst of laughter from a corner where programmers are engaged in a debate.
+Leaving his mother’s office, Leo felt the weight of their conversation pressing down on him.
+His mind was spinning with everything she had said—about discipline, about the war, about his training.
+He knew she was right, but he couldn’t shake the frustration bubbling inside him.
+He needed to clear his head, to focus on something else, something concrete.

+Instead of returning to his room, he found himself walking toward the Bellardian section.
+The familiar sounds of typing, low murmurs of deep discussions, and the occasional outburst of laughter greeted him as he stepped into their common room.
+The air was thick with concentration, a world away from strategy meetings and battlefield decisions.

-He approaches someone he doesn’t know and asks, “Is Jeremy around?”
+He scanned the room, searching for Jeremy, hoping to immerse himself in something—anything—that would take his mind off everything else.
+Spotting someone he didn’t recognize, he walked over and asked, “Is Jeremy around?”

 The man, a stocky programmer with glasses perched on the tip of his nose, looks up from his screen.
 “No, but can I help you?”